 Helen is a charming Alpine town located just north of Atlanta, Georgia, and it is truly a hidden gem!
 We visited this adorable little town on our road trip around the South and ever since, try to return for different seasons.
 It promotes itself as “the charm of Bavaria in the heart of Blue Ridge Mountains”.
 The description is spot on!
 This town does, in fact, resemble a quaint Bavarian village.
 There are plenty of Helen GA attractions for all ages and interests.
 Plus, because it is situated in the Blue Ridge Mountains, there are plenty of hiking trails and outdoor activities to enjoy as well.
 Here is a family guide of our favorite things to do in Helen GA.

 Helen GA Attractions

 While Helen is a tiny town a little over an hour away from Atlanta, it has enough to keep tourists busy no matter what the season.
+It is one of our favorite Southeast cities.
 Here are some ideas on what to do when visiting the Helen GA attractions.

 Stroll through Downtown

 This is one of the top things to do in Helen GA – just walk through the quaint downtown area.
 The main street of Helen is quite picturesque!
 It really does seem as if you’ve traveled to a German village.
 There are plenty of specialty shops, hidden alleyways, delicious snacks, and gorgeous architecture here.
 We meandered into various shops, and while they do have the usual magnet and Christmas ornaments available, there are also many unique, handcrafted stores here.
 These are some of the shops that stood out: